James Borlase

-James Borlase (born 18 July 2002) is an Australian rules footballer who plays for the Adelaide Crows in the Australian Football League (AFL).
+James Borlase (born 18 July 2002) is a professional Australian rules footballer who plays for the Adelaide Crows in the Australian Football League (AFL).
 He was drafted by the Crows as a category B rookie in 2020 and made his AFL debut in 2023.

 Early life

 Borlase was born in Cairo, Egypt, while his father worked as a commodity trader abroad.
 The Borlase family moved to Melbourne several months after he was born and relocated to Adelaide around four years later, settling in the suburb of Netherby.

 Borlase played junior football for the Unley Jets.
 He made the under-15 All-Australian team and played in the under-17 futures game at the MCG on 2019 AFL Grand Final day.

 In 2020, Borlase made his senior debut for Sturt in the South Australian National Football League (SANFL).
 He also earned best on ground honours in Prince Alfred College's 2020 All Schools Cup grand final victory.